 This is my last Twinings fruit tea review from the selection box (keep an eye out for the collection box review coming soon) and it’s turned out to be my favourite.
-Twinings Cranberry and Raspberry tea is a surprisingly flavoursome blend that tastes very realistic.
+Twinings Cranberry and Raspberry tea is a surprisingly flavoursome berry tea blend that tastes very realistic.

 Read my full review below to find out why the realistic flavour was a surprise and how best to try this tea at home.
 It’s available in the collection box or to buy individually from both Amazon and Twinings official teashop.